2022 Aberdeen City Council election

 Elections to Aberdeen City Council took place on 5 May 2022 on the same day as the 31 other Scottish local government elections.
-The election used the 13 wards created following the fifth statutory review of electoral arrangements conducted by Local Government Boundary Commission for Scotland in 2016, with 45 councillors elected.
-Each ward elected either three or four councillors, using the STV electoral system.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

-For the second consecutive election, the Scottish National Party (SNP) were returned as the largest party on the council increasing their number by one to 20 councillors.
-Labour regained some of the ground it had lost at the previous election to overtake the Conservatives into second place with 11 councillors (up two) while the Conservatives lost three seats to return eight councillors.
-The number of Liberal Democrats (4) and independent candidates (2) elected was unchanged.
+For the second consecutive election, the Scottish National Party (SNP) were returned as the largest party on the council, increasing their number by one to 20 councillors out of 45.
+Labour – standing under the Aberdeen Labour moniker – regained some of the ground it had lost at the previous election to overtake the Conservatives for second place with 11 councillors (up two), while the Conservatives lost three seats to return eight councillors.
+The number of Liberal Democrats (four) and independent candidates (two) elected was unchanged, though there had been four independent councillors immediately prior to the election due to a suspension and a resignation.

+Following the election, a coalition between the SNP and Liberal Democrats was formed to run the council, taking over from the incumbent Aberdeen Labour administration; this group had been in control of the council following a deal with the Conservatives in 2017 that was not sanctioned by the party hierarchy and resulted in the group being suspended from Labour.
+Alex Nicoll, SNP group leader, and Ian Yuill, Liberal Democrat group leader, were elected as co-leaders of the council.

 Background

 Previous election

 At the previous election in 2017, the Scottish National Party (SNP) won the most seats on the council for the first time.
-The SNP gained four seats to hold 19, four shy of an overall majority, while Labour lost eight seats which left them with nine as they fell from the largest party to third place.
-The Conservatives gained eight seats to record their best result in Aberdeen since 1980 with 11 seats while the Liberal Democrats lost one seat to hold four.
+The SNP gained four seats to hold 19, four shy of an overall majority, while Labour lost eight seats, which left them with nine as they fell from the largest party to third place.
+The Conservatives gained eight seats to record their best result in Aberdeen since 1980 with 11 seats, while the Liberal Democrats lost one seat to hold four.
 Two independent councillors were also elected.

-As a result, a coalition was formed between Labour, the Conservatives and independent councillors to run the council however, this resulted in the suspension of Labour councillors from the party as the party's executive had not approved the coalition.
+A coalition was formed after the 2017 election between Labour, the Conservatives and independent councillors to run the council.
+This resulted in the suspension of the nine Labour councillors from the national party as its executive had not approved the coalition.
+The suspended Labour councillors then sat as the "Aberdeen Labour" group on the council.
+The Labour Party eventually agreed to re-admit the Aberdeen Labour group in 2021, allowing them to stand as official Labour candidates in the 2022 election.
+In February 2022, the UK Labour Party registered "Aberdeen Labour" as an official alternative description that its candidates could use on the ballot papers.